information-sharing-networks/isn-ref-impl/README.md

 4.The authorization endpoint issues a temporary authorization code, and sends it to the ISN webapp.

 5.The app checks the code with the authorization endpoint, and if the code is valid and if the user’s identifier matches the identifier the authorization endpoint gives, the login is completed and the user can use the webapp. once you have authenticated on your own participant site you can retrieve the bearer token needed to use the ISN API.
 This token can be used to submit or retrieve signals from other sites where your site have been added as a contributer.
+The API bearer token can be found by clicking the "Account" tab in the navigation bar in your site.

 You can allow other sites to contribute/read signals to your site by adding their domain names to the authcns section of your config.edn